Jamesliu2010/quants-home/README.md

 # James Liu's Quants Home

-A curated list of insanely libraries, packages and resources for Quants (Quantitative Finance)
+A curated list of insanely libraries, packages and resources for Quants (Quantitative Finance) //Copy from wilsonfreitas/awesome-quant

 ### Numerical Libraries & Data Structures